webpack/webpack.js.org/src/content/configuration/optimization.md

 `boolean`

 Tells webpack to figure out an order of modules which will result in the smallest initial bundle.
-By default `optimization.occurrenceOrder` is enabled in `production` [mode](/configuration/mode/) and disabled elsewise.
+By default `optimization.occurrenceOrder` is enabled in `production` [mode](/configuration/mode/) and deactivated elsewise.

 __webpack.config.js__